isomerpages/moe-nationaljc/_about/Heritage/54th College Day.md

 I have come to appreciate how being a sportsman is more than just a tally of wins or even losses.
 In fact, I will no longer remember the scores as time passes.
 But what I will remember are the memories ingrained in my heart; of weal (e.g., travelling to Malaysia for training) and woe (e.g., crying together in tough times).
 These are the memories of NJ Basketball that will truly stick.</p>
              </details>
 				<h5>The SAC Sports Excellence Award</h5>
+			<p>The SAC Sports Excellence Award is the pinnacle sports award, recognising sportsmanship and sporting excellence.</p>
 			<b><center>Jovita Lee Jia En</center></b>
        <img src="https://file.for.edu.sg/college54jovitalee.jpg" class="awardee">
 			<br>